 The most successful graduates can continue their education at Institute of Computational Mathematics and Information Technologies, KFU by entering some Master's program, for example, «Mathematical Methods and Information Technologies in Business».

 The more and more efficient techniques for data collecting, storing and processing allow one to accumulate huge databases in various branches of Science, Economy, and Engineering.
 For example, mention databases of chemical compounds, genomic and medical biometric data, text files and images, Internet data, e-commerce databases of financial and banking transactions.
 Naturally, the development of methods for the retrieval of hidden (implicit) non-trivial information from huge amounts of data, the search of non-obvious dependencies that actually take place and their application in practice becomes very important now both in fundamental and applied science.
-This gives rise to Data Mining as a new interdisciplinary branch of Applied Mathematics and Computer Science.
+This gives rise to Data Analysis as a new interdisciplinary branch of Applied Mathematics and Computer Science.

-Data Mining has many applications in Banking and Finance (for example, Forecasting and Trading robots), Internet Economy (for example, texts and images processing, search engines), Pattern Recognition in Engineering and Medicine, Chemo- and Bioinformatics (in particular, computer design drugs and genome analysis) and many others.
+Data Analysis has many applications in Banking and Finance (for example, Forecasting and Trading robots), Internet Economy (for example, texts and images processing, search engines), Pattern Recognition in Engineering and Medicine, Chemo- and Bioinformatics (in particular, computer design drugs and genome analysis) and many others.

-Several Russian and International Universities have specialized departments for Data Mining, for example, Moscow State University, Moscow Institute of Physics and Technology (State University) (MIPT), Higher School of Economics (HSE), The George Washington University (Washington DC, USA).
+Several Russian and International Universities have specialized departments for Data Analysis, for example, Moscow State University, Moscow Institute of Physics and Technology (State University) (MIPT), Higher School of Economics (HSE), The George Washington University (Washington DC, USA).

 The faculty of the Department is involved in research in many areas, including